DevBlog #1: Codex Craze & Bug Fixes (10/8/2023)

 Pagination:

 My next major task was to implement pages for each codex entry that could be navigated through with arrows.
 My original implementation of this was incorrect and wasted a bit of time.
 I originally set this up so that it used TextMeshPro's "Page" overflow mode.
 The way that this works is if the amount of text on the first page overflows, it creates a new, second page to hold the overflow and so on for any future pages.
 My understanding of this feature was a bit off, though, as the intent was to create a set number of pages (four), each with a specific title and purpose.
 So, I had to overhaul my previous implementation.
-This overhaul ended up being a massive time sink as I ran into a lot of tiny, TextMeshPro issues as well as a myriad of other display problems such as buttons not enabling text unless being clicked multiple times.
+This overhaul ended up taking a bit as I ran into a lot of tiny, TextMeshPro issues as well as a myriad of other display problems such as buttons not enabling text unless being clicked multiple times.
 I worked through this by reading through the Unity TextMeshPro documentation and various other online threads about it.

 I began my overhaul by creating a Page struct in CodexEntry, each with a title, and a TextArea with body text: